A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

 Resumes are valid proof of your expertise.
 However, a cover letter states your intent and explains how your knowledge qualifies you for the specific role.
 HR managers can see your vision, mission, and aspiration toward dedicating yourself to the nursing profession.

 HR managers and recruiters value candidates willing to advance in their careers and develop leadership qualities.
-A cover letter is the perfect document for displaying such aspirations.
+It is the perfect document for displaying such aspirations.

 Provides a detailed description of a candidate